runtimerevolution/knowledge-base/docs/rails/on_boarding/01_base/chapter_V.md

-# Chapter IV - Background Jobs and Process Management
+# Chapter V - Background Jobs and Process Management with Sidekiq
 `(avr. time for this chapter: 1 day)`

 This chapter introduces background job processing with Sidekiq and essential process management skills.
 You will learn how to handle long-running tasks asynchronously and manage system processes effectively.